3d0c/gmf/README.md

 ### Go Media Framework
-This is a FFmpeg libav* Go bindings.
+It is a FFmpeg libav* Go bindings.
+It's just a wrapper, so you will call the same sequence of methods as in C, but in Go.
+It doesn't make usage of `av` libraries easier.
+Surely, in Go you will write less code and in general it's easy to manipulate with data, but no magic, sorry.
+The main goal is make more higher level api on top of it.

+Hope it will be usefull.

 #### Status: `beta`
 It covers very basic avformat, avcodec and swscale features.